rethinkdb/horizon-docs/permissions.md

 * enforcing a data schema, including restrictions on value types or number ranges
 * implementing advanced restrictions that cannot be expressed with a query template

+A validator function receives three arguments.
+In order:

+* `context` is the current user document, as described in [Users and groups][users], or `null` if no user is logged in
+* `oldValue` contains the existing document before any write options, or `null`
+* `newValue` contains the new document the application wants to write

 This whitelist rule allows store operations as long as the stored documents match a certain schema:

 ```toml